 - People you already know.
-Career advisers, friends, relatives, faculty, House Tutors, past and present work associates or supervisors may be able to refer you to professionals in a variety of fields.
+Career advisors, friends, relatives, faculty, House Tutors, past and present work associates or supervisors may be able to refer you to professionals in a variety of fields.
 Don't be afraid to tell people what you're looking for-you never know who has a great connection.
-Utilize your LinkedIn network. - Alumni/ae Contacts.
+Utilize your LinkedIn network. - Alumni/ae.
 Alums have a common bond and often find it gratifying to provide assistance to those following in their footsteps.
-Ways to connect with alums: - Harvard's alumni database (alumni.harvard.edu) lists the contact information for alums who have indicated that they're willing to speak with students about their career paths. - Firsthand Advisers (careerservices.fas.harvard.edu/resources/firsthand) is an online tool that connects current Harvard students to over 350 alumni advisers offering career conversations, resume reviews, and interview prep. - Also see LinkedIn.com. - Industry directories and trade associations can help you identify organizations that may interest you.
+Ways to connect with alums: - Harvard's alumni database (alumni.harvard.edu) lists the contact information for alums who have indicated that they're willing to speak with students about their career paths. - Firsthand Advisers (careerservices.fas.harvard.edu/resources/firsthand) is an online tool that connects current Harvard students to over 350 alumni advisors offering career conversations, resume reviews, and interview prep. - LinkedIn (LinkedIn.com) has an alumni tab on university web sites and you can filter your search. - Industry directories and trade associations.
+These can help you identify organizations that may interest you.
 Contacts within these organizations can be professionals in positions that appeal to you or managers of departments you might enjoy working in.
 Avoid human resource departments (unless you're considering jobs in human resources!) since you are seeking information, not a job.
 Visit their website or call the main number to secure the names/titles of appropriate individuals.